Our Hair Graft Calculator helps you estimate the number of grafts required for your hair transplant in seconds.

 ✅ Makes Consultation Easier:

-You can discuss this estimate with your doctor before your procedure.
+You can discuss the estimate with your doctor and compare it to their recommendation.

 ✅ Saves Time and Effort: